grafana/grafana/public/app/plugins/datasource/loki/APP_PLUGIN_DOCUMENTATION.md

 ## Introduction

-Loki data source provides a variety of methods, but not all of them are suitable for external use.
+The Loki data source provides a variety of methods, but not all of them are suitable for external use.
 In this documentation, we will focus on the key APIs that are highly recommended for app plugin development.

 It's important to note some APIs and methods were deliberately ommited, as those may undergo changes or are not suitable for external integration.
 Therefore, we do not recommend relying on them for your development needs.